 - Sift almond flour and powdered sugar together.
 Set aside.

-- Place 1/3 cup of the reduced and cooled aquafaba in the bowl of a mixer with the cream of tartar.
+Place the aquafaba in the bowl of a mixer with the cream of tartar.

 - Whip for about 1 minute on low, or medium low if the low on your mixer is way too slow.
 (On my hand mixer I whip on low, but on my KitchenAid I whip on medium low)

 - At this point, raise speed to medium, and whip for another 2 minutes.